-Every couple of years, they pushed the offering further, culminating in the full self-driving computer.
+Year by year, they pushed the offering further, culminating in the full self-driving computer.
 And funds came their way too, in beating the cash-rich Toyota!

 Toyota or VW will be able to do such developments with their immense financial resources and vast talent pools, earliest will be by 2025.
 But technological hurdles are not the reason for the delay, according to the Japanese engineer who said: “We cannot do it.”

 The real reason for these delays is the computers like Tesla’s will obsolete the parts supply chains others have cultivated over decades, the engineer said.

 These technologies will drastically cut the number of electronic control units, or ECUs, in cars.
 For suppliers that depend on these components, and their employees, this is a matter of life and death.

 Big automakers apparently feel obliged to continue using complicated webs of dozens of ECUs, while we only found a few in the Model 3. simply the supply chains that have helped today’s auto giants grow are now beginning to hamper their ability to innovate.

 Furthermore, young companies like Tesla are not relying on suppliers and are free to pursue the best technologies available.
 Musk’s company has seen going strong on both backward and forward integration, completely different to traditional car-makers.

 Most parts inside the Model 3 have no supplier brand name like we see today with Bosch, Denso, KYB, and the likes.
 But the Tesla logo, including the components inside the ECUs.
 Tesla has the toughest control over the development of almost all key technologies in the car.

 What’s more frightening to Toyota and VW likes is Teslas can evolve through “over the air” software updates.
 This eliminates the visit to a dealership and dealership revenue too.